 Start of works at Lille Vildmose

 Following the removal of topsoil from the site in August 2018, donor material was added to the site in January 2019, to encourage plant growth to return it to a natural state.
 For more information on the spreading process, see our news story here.
-In the summer of 2019 work on the second ha of land at the site will begin.
+The second hectare of the sight was worked on in the summer of 2019, and is now developing towards a natural bog.

 Carbon saved - 40t - equivalent to driving an average new car 340 thousand kilometres or 17 football pitches worth of forest